yng87/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student in particle physics.
-My interest is phenomenology, in particular astrophysical probe of physics beyond the standard model.
+My research area during the graduate course was particle physics phenomenology, in particular astrophysical probe of physics beyond the standard model.
+I experienced various mathematical modeling, numerical calculation and national/international collaboration.

+Currently I am interested in machine learning application to the computer vision and natural language processing.

+I like Julia, Python and C++.